SpringRoll/Springroll-Seed/README.md

 # Springroll Seed

-SpringRoll Seed is intended to be used as a starting point for games projects.
-It comes bundled with Webpack, Babel, as well as a few other node modules to streamline development.
+Developers should use SpringRoll Seed as a starting point for games projects.
+It comes bundled with Webpack, Babel, and a few node modules to streamline development.

 ## Setup